 Time: Various times, based on which outfitter you choose and which climbing options.
 We opted for the full day excursion which includes the funicular ride, 4×4 ride, and the guide walk up and all the way down.
 It takes approximately 6 hours.
 Shorter tours are available.

-Price: The all day option was 70 Euros, which included the funicular ride, the 4×4 transportation, use of hiking boots and heavy coat, and the guide leader.
+Price: The all-day option was 70 Euros, which included the funicular ride, the 4×4 transportation, the use of hiking boots and heavy coat, and the guide leader.
 Prices will vary based on tour length.